• Skip to primary navigation

 • Also, you pass over or through a combat zone during a trip between two points outside a combat zone.

-• You are in a combat zone only for your convenience.
+• You are in a combat zone only.

 Conclusion

 Combat pay differs from base pay because it is the compensation given as a bonus to those in hazardous zones.
-Not all those who are serving in the U.S. Armed Service are receiving combat pay, but all those who are receiving combat pay are employed by the U.S. Armed Service.
+Not all those serving in the U.S. Armed Service are receiving combat pay, but the U.S. Armed Service employs all those receiving combat pay.

 References